-• The licensee shall provide a declaration of compliance and supporting documentation sufficient to demonstrate compliance with the relevant performance criteria set of the Australian Carpet Classification Scheme Technical Guidelines 2010 (Reference: www.carpetinstitute.com.au).
+- The licensee shall provide a declaration of compliance and supporting documentation sufficient to demonstrate compliance with the relevant performance criteria set of the Australian Carpet Classification Scheme Technical Guidelines (Reference: www.carpetinstitute.com.au). - A Health Product Declaration using the health impacts of the chemical components as provided in the raw materials declaration Schedule 9b.